About

 Program Director

 Dr. Ghani is a Professor of Urology at the University of Michigan.
 He is a fellowship-trained robotic surgeon and endourologist.
 In 2014 Dr. Ghani was selected for the University of Michigan Patient Safety and Quality Leadership (PASQUAL) Scholars Program.
 As Program Director of MUSIC, Dr. Ghani plays a leadership role in all aspects of the collaborative’s operations and quality improvement activities.
+He also serves as the Co-Director for the ROCKS program.

 Administrative Officer

 Susan Linsell is the MUSIC Administrative Officer with a background in Industrial Engineering and Health Services Administration, and is Lean Six Sigma Black Belt certified.
 She plans and directs the administrative, operational, and strategic aspects of the collaborative.
+She also serves as the Innovation Lead for MUSIC.

 Strategy Advisor